-Localization reduces the barrier to entry on a completely new market and helps you to better connect with customers
+Localization reduces the barrier to entry into a completely new market and helps you to better connect with customers

 Localization vs globalization is not a new debate.
 Yet, when you want to get clients in a foreign country or expand your business globally, you will find that you face a few barriers.
 Regardless of the product or service you offer.
 Legal issues due to different legislations, logistical obstacles, as well as challenges caused by linguistic and cultural differences can slow you down or even block you permanently.